ibm-cloud-docs/resiliency/services/secrets_manager.md

 Hardware failure (single point) | IBM provides an instance that is resilient from single point of hardware failure within a zone - no configuration required.
 Zone failure | IBM provides an instance that is resilient from single point of hardware failure within a zone - no configuration required.
 Data corruption | Use rotation to restore previous secret version in an available service instance.
-Data corruption | Restore a point in time uncorrupted version from the external source of truth Regional failure | Switch critical workloads to use the restored version in a recovery region.
-Restore the instance using external source of truth or live synchronization.
+Data corruption | Restore a point in time uncorrupted version from the external source of truth or backup and restore.
+Regional failure | Switch critical workloads to use the restored version in a recovery region.
+Restore the instance using external source of truth, backup and restore, or live synchronization.

 ### Feature RTO/RPO